dnelson86/arepo/documentation/source/config-options.md

 well with highly clustered particle distributions that occupy only a small subset of the total simulated volume.
-However, this method is a bit slower than the default approach (used when the option is disabled), which is best matched for homogenously sampled periodic boxes.
+However, this method is a bit slower than the default approach (used when the option is disabled), which is best matched for homogeneously sampled periodic boxes.

 -----